minora/bugs/CONTRIBUTING.md

 ## Should I post an issue?
-* If your issue is related to individual payments or account support, please email support@minora.me instead of posting the issue here.
+* If your issue is related to individual payments or account support, please email support@minora.io instead of posting the issue here.
 * __Pro Tip!__ If you think you've found an exploit, don't post the issue here.
-Instead, contact exploits@minora.me
+Instead, contact exploits@minora.io

 ## Posting an issue
 Creating a new issue on the tracker is simple: